Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

+# Work in progress
+There are elements of this repository which are clearly unfinished, these are things that can only be finished after the peer-review process concludes and the related work is published.
+Currently, this is made public to make it accessible to peer-reviewers.

 # Neural Networks for Microplastic Fourier Transform Infrared Spectroscopy Data

 This repository provides code for training artificial neural networks, with a specific focus on models that support automated classification of Fourier Transform Infrared (FTIR) spectroscopic data related to microplastics.